Cyber Security SpecialistsCybersecurity and Information Technology

 Cyber security specialists are responsible for protecting military networks and the country against cyber attacks from enemy forces.
 These specialists monitor, analyze, detect, and respond to unauthorized activity in the cyberspace domain.
 They also perform deliberate actions to strengthen information systems and networks, perform vulnerability assessments, and respond to incidents.
 Cyber security specialists may focus on a specific type of information system, coordinating with network and system administrators, to ensure the security of Department of Defense information networks.

 Like all enlisted personnel, cyber security specialists complete basic military training, which includes time spent in a classroom and in the field, and covers tactical and survival skills, physical training, military life and customs, and weapons training.
 Cyber security specialists in the Military receive advanced training.
 Starting with extensive technical preparation in everything from database design to computer networking to communications systems, skills continue to be enhanced through classroom and on-the-job instruction.
+Training content may include:

 - Ability to communicate effectively